Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

-Radiofrequency ablation (RFA) is a treatment that uses imaging guidance to place a needle electrode through the skin into a kidney tumor.
-High-frequency electrical currents are passed through the electrode, creating heat that destroys the cancer cells.
-RFA is an effective treatment option for patients with one kidney or those who might have difficulty with surgery.
+Radiofrequency ablation (RFA) and microwave ablation (MWA) are treatments that use image guidance to place a needle through the skin into a kidney tumor.
+In RFA, high-frequency electrical currents are passed through an electrode in the needle, creating a small region of heat.
+In MWA, microwaves are created from the needle to create a small region of heat.
+The heat destroys the kidney cancer cells.
+RFA and MWA are effective treatment options for patients with one kidney or those who might have difficulty with surgery.

 Your doctor will instruct you on how to prepare.
 Inform your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you’re taking.
 Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instruct you not to eat or drink anything for several hours beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 Plan to have someone drive you home afterward.

-- What is Radiofrequency Ablation (RFA) of Kidney Tumors?
+- What are Radiofrequency and Microwave Ablation of Kidney Tumors?

 - What are some common uses of the procedure?